pozengineer/passwordGenerator/README.md

 Additional functions include copy to clipboard and reset where the user is able to select the generated password and paste it into another document.
-The reset method enables the user to set the application to it's default values in order to generate a new password but it is not necessary as the user can simply click on the generate password again.
+The reset method enables the user to set the application to it's default values in order to generate a new password but it is not necessary as the user can simply click on the generate password button again.

 The application uses 'addEventListener' so that when one of the buttons is clicked on, it will initiate the associated function.
 The use of 'preventDefault' and 'stopPropagation' methods are